omer-gulsoy/Web-WordGame/README.md

 Tips and Strategies:

-        To play the "Word Hunt" game more effectively, you can consider the following tips and strategies:
+        To play the "Kelime Avı" game more effectively, you can consider the following tips and strategies:

      - Instead of guessing a random word at the beginning, look up frequently used letters and words in English Start with that in mind.